-This Student Code of Conduct has been adopted by the Montague ISD board of trustees and developed with the advice of the district-level planning and decision-making committee.
+This Code of Conduct has been adopted by the Montague ISD board of trustees and developed with the advice of the district-level planning and decision-making committee.
 It provides information to parents and students regarding standards of conduct, consequences of misconduct, and procedures for administering discipline.
-This Code remains in effect during summer school and at all school-related events and activities outside the school year until the board adopts an updated version for the next school year.
+This Code of Conduct remains in effect during summer school and at all school-related events and activities outside the school year until the board adopts an updated version for the next school year.

-In accordance with state law, the Code shall be posted at each school campus or shall be available for review at the campus principal's office.
-Additionally, the Code shall be available at the campus office and posted on the district's website.
+In accordance with state law, the Code of Conduct shall be posted at each school campus or shall be available for review at the campus principal's office.
+Additionally, the Code of Conduct shall be available at the superintendent's office and posted on the district's website.
 Parents shall be notified of any conduct violation that may result in a student being suspended, placed in a DAEP or JJAEP, expelled, or taken into custody by a law enforcement officer under Chapter 37 of the Education Code.

-Because the Student Code of Conduct is adopted by the district's board of trustees, it has the force of policy.
-In the event of a conflict between the Code and the Student Handbook, the Code shall prevail.
+Because the Code of Conduct is adopted by the district's board of trustees, it has the force of policy.
+In the event of a conflict between the Code of Conduct and the Student Handbook, the Code of Conduct shall prevail.